 'Tis the season to talk financial aid, and the experts from our College Planning Center have been talking about financial aid with students and families, one-on-one, as well as in group presentations at local high schools almost daily since September and are still going strong.

-If you were unable to attend one of our sessions or meet with us at our offices, we have recapped our Financial Aid 101 presentation to provide you with highlights of “What you need to know about financial aid”.
+If you could not attend one of our sessions or meet with us at our office, we have recapped our Financial Aid 101 presentation to highlight “What you need to know about financial aid.”
 We hope you find this helpful.

 Terms & Acronyms

-- FAFSA- Free Application for Federal Student Aid - fafsa.gov.
+- FAFSA- Free Application for Federal Student Aid - studentaid.gov

-- COA- Cost of Attendance, includes direct costs (those on your tuition bill) and indirect costs (such as books and living expenses).
-Examples: Tuition & Fees, Room & Board, Books & Supplies, and Transportation
+- COA- Cost of Attendance includes direct costs (those on your tuition bill) and indirect costs (such as books and living expenses).
+Examples: Tuition and fees, Room and board, Books & Supplies, and Transportation

-- EFC- Expected Family Contribution, is determined by the government once you have filed your FAFSA.
-Many factors affect EFC, each having a different weight.
-Some of these factors include: parents’ and students’ prior year income, value of parent and student assets, size of household, age of oldest parent, and more.
+- SAI- Student Aid Index is determined by Federal Student Aid once you have filed your FAFSA.
+Many factors affect SAI, each having a different weight.
+Some of these factors include parents’ and students’ prior year income, value of parent and student assets, size of household, age of oldest parent, and more.

-Tip: You can use RISLA’s EFC calculator to estimate how much you will be expected to pay for college prior to receiving your official Student Aid Report upon completion of your FAFSA being processed.
+Tip: You can use RISLA’s SAI calculator to estimate how much you will be expected to pay for college.

 Financial Aid Sources